devszilla/netsuite-mcp-ai-guide/README.md

 ## 🎯 What This Guide Provides

-This is a **conceptual guide** that explains the key components and architecture needed to connect your AI assistant to NetSuite MCP.
+This is a <strong>conceptual guide</strong> that explains the key components and architecture needed to connect your AI assistant to NetSuite MCP.
 It's not a copy/paste tutorial, but rather helps you understand what you need to build and how the pieces fit together.

 ## 🔧 Technology Implementation Note

-**This concept was proven using:** Google Gemini AI + React-based chatbot interface
+<strong>This concept was proven using:</strong> Google Gemini AI + React-based chatbot interface

-**However, there are many ways to leverage NetSuite's AI Connector:** You could use Claude, GPT-4, Azure OpenAI, or any other AI service.
+<strong>However, there are many ways to leverage NetSuite's AI Connector:</strong> You could use Claude, GPT-4, Azure OpenAI, or any other AI service.
 The architecture principles remain the same regardless of your AI choice.

-**Current State:** While this integration concept has been proven to work, it isn't perfect and would still benefit from further refinement.
+<strong>Current State:</strong> While this integration concept has been proven to work, it isn't perfect and would still benefit from further refinement.
 Expect some bugs and edge cases that need addressing.

 ## 📋 Table of Contents